Skip to main content

 Speckle.Objects.CompositeStructure(inputRecord as record, optional outputAsList as nullable logical)

-• Set outputAsList to true to return the composite structure as a list—useful for expanding each layer into its own row.
+Optionally, set outputAsList to true to return it as a list —> useful for expanding each layer into its own row.

 Speckle.Objects.MaterialQuantities(inputRecord as record, optional outputAsList as logical)